MartynLLM/Pareto_Docker/README.md

 # ParetoPick-R: Multi-Objective Optimization Analysis Tool
+## 🐳 **Prototype Docker Application**

+> **⚠️ PROTOTYPE STATUS**: This is a prototype Docker application currently under development.
+Features and functionality may change as development progresses.
+Use in production environments is not recommended at this time.

 ## Overview

-ParetoPick-R is a based on code developed by Dr. Cordula Wittekind as part of the Horizon Europe funded [OPTAIN project](https://www.optain.eu/).
-The code presented here is a comprehensive Shiny web application designed for analyzing Pareto optimization results through advanced clustering and visualization techniques.
-The application provides tools for exploring multi-objective optimization solutions, performing correlation analysis, applying Principal Component Analysis (PCA), and implementing clustering algorithms to identify representative solutions from Pareto fronts.
+ParetoPick-R is a **containerized prototype** Shiny web application designed for analyzing Pareto optimization results through advanced clustering and visualization techniques.
+Based on code developed by Dr. Cordula Wittekind as part of the Horizon Europe funded [OPTAIN project](https://www.optain.eu/), this Docker prototype provides tools for exploring multi-objective optimization solutions, performing correlation analysis, applying Principal Component Analysis (PCA), and implementing clustering algorithms to identify representative solutions from Pareto fronts.

+## 🚀 Docker Deployment Features

+- **Containerized Environment**: Self-contained R/Shiny application with all dependencies
+- **Isolated Processing**: Runs in Docker container for consistent behavior across environments
+- **Scalable Architecture**: Designed for potential cloud deployment and scaling
+- **Data Persistence**: Configured with volume mounts for data input/output
+- **Development Ready**: Prototype setup for testing and iterative development

-## Features
+## Application Features

 - **Pareto Front Visualization**: Interactive exploration of multi-objective optimization results
 - **Correlation Analysis**: Identification and management of highly correlated variables